willhuff0/music_server/music_shared/docs/documentation.md

   break;
 ```

-Client side, the difference between the server and client device's clocks is calculated.
+Client side, the difference between the server and client devices' clocks is calculated.

 ```dart
 void _timeResponse(dynamic json) {